Margin Walker: Reception

+John Robb, writing in Sounds, noted that:

+Last year, Fugazi blasted away the hardcore cobwebs of their Minor Threat past with their stunning debut [EP, Fugazi].
+A record of such positive, blistering energy that it left most of the fat and sweaty U.S. competition grovelling on its ass.
+[Margin Walker] does not quite make the anticipated crazy leap to godlike status, but the Washington, D.C. four-piece have still delivered a crunching blow to the jaw of the mundane majority. [...]
+Still in command of a spine-tingling, nerve-edge excitement, Fugazi march further forward in the pursuit of sonic soulcore celebration.

 In a 2014 retrospective piece on 13 Songs, Washington City Paper's Brandon Gentry writes that "[w]hile Margin Walker sounds more polished than Fugazi, it doesn’t lack in intensity or intelligence.
 The title track’s stunray guitar and elastic bass lines are the ideal backdrop for MacKaye’s and Picciotto’s traded lyrical barbs.
 “And the Same” combines slashing chords and shouted invective into a scathing diatribe against racism and retrograde thinking.
 “Promises” is an insightful meditation on trust, betrayal, and the acceptance of disappointment."

 Covers

 "Margin Walker" was covered live by Wild Flag.
 "Provisional" was covered by The Dirty Nil as a b-side to their "No Weaknesses" single.
 Ryan Adams covered the track "Promises" live.